alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_static_sites.md

     A buildpack provides any framework and runtime support required by an app.
 If your app was written in Ruby, you would use ``ruby_buildpack``.
 In this case, we just want to serve a static file, so we use ``staticfile_buildpack``.

-4. From the directory where the `manifest.yml` file is, run:
+4. From the directory where you created the files, run:

     ``
     cf push